Myu-Unix/saezuri-eb/README.md

 #### What is it bad for ?

-Everything not listen in *What is it good for ?* :)
+Everything not listed in *What is it good for ?* :)

 #### Quickstart